kmwallio/ThiefMD/docs/deets/index.md

 A separate window lets allows for better positioning, or multi-monitor support.
 Focus on your writing, or focus on your reading.

 Customize the results with [Export Styles](/tips/export-styles).
 Just a little CSS, and you can see how the results will look on your blog, PDF, or ePUB.
+[See what people have shared](https://themes.thiefmd.com/export-css).

 <div class="clear"></div>